 Aleš Kománek (*1982)

 Aleš Kománek, laureate of the 10th G. Fitelberg International Conducting Competition in Katowice 2017 and finalist of the audition for the 2nd Charles Mackerras fellowship with English National Opera in London 2014, received his education with outstanding results in the field of conducting at the prestigious European universities: in Prague at the Academy of Music and Performing Arts under guidance of Jiří Bělohlávek, Radomil Eliška, Tomáš Koutník and Leoš Svárovský and in Vienna at the University of Music and Performing Arts as a postgradual student under leadership of Mark Stringer and Yuji Yuasa, where he finished his postgraduate studies in June 2012.
-His teachers include also professor of conducting at the Conservatoir superieur de Paris Zsolt Nagy and head of the conducting department at the Royal Nothern College of Music in Manchester Clark Rundell and Viennese conductor Wolfgang Scheidt on whose masterclasses he actively participated.
-He attended also opera masterclasses at the European Music Academy in Teplice under guidance of Norbert Baxa and Dwight Bennet.
+His teachers include also professor of conducting at the Conservatoir superieur de Paris Zsolt Nagy, head of the conducting department at the Royal Nothern College of Music in Manchester Clark Rundell and Viennese conductor Wolfgang Scheidt on whose masterclasses he participated.